Acxiom/metalus/metalus-gcp/docs/pubsubpipelinedriver.md

 * **subscription** - The Pub/Sub subscription to listen for messages.

 *Optional Parameters:*
+* **pubsubCredentialName** - An optional name of the credential to use when building the PubSub client.
+Default GCPCredential
 * **duration-type** - [minutes | **seconds**] Corresponds to the *duration* parameter.
 * **duration** - [number] How long the driver should wait before processing the next batch of data.
 Default is 10 seconds.
 * **terminationPeriod** - [number] The number of ms the system should run and then shut down.